Leech lattice: Applications

 The binary Golay code, independently developed in 1949, is an application in coding theory.
-More specifically, it is an error-correcting code capable of correcting up to three errors in each 24-bit word, and detecting up to seven.
-It was used to communicate with the Voyager probes, as it is much more compact than the previously-used Hadamard code.
+More specifically, it is an error-correcting code capable of correcting up to three errors in each 24-bit word, and detecting up to four.
+It was used to communicate with the Voyager probes, as it is much more compact than the previously used Hadamard code.

 Quantizers, or analog-to-digital converters, can use lattices to minimise the average root-mean-square error.
 Most quantizers are based on the one-dimensional integer lattice, but using multi-dimensional lattices reduces the RMS error.
 The Leech lattice is a good solution to this problem, as the Voronoi cells have a low second moment.

 The vertex algebra of the two-dimensional conformal field theory describing bosonic string theory, compactified on the 24-dimensional quotient torus R24/Λ24 and orbifolded by a two-element reflection group, provides an explicit construction of the Griess algebra that has the monster group as its automorphism group.
 This monster vertex algebra was also used to prove the monstrous moonshine conjectures.